 2. Term of office

-Subject to clause 3, a member holds office for such term, not exceeding 3 years, as is specified in the member’s instrument of appointment, and is eligible for reappointment.
+(1) Subject to subclause (2) and clause 3, a member holds office for such term, not exceeding 3 years, as is specified in the member’s instrument of appointment, and is eligible for reappointment.

+(2) If a member’s term expires without a person having been appointed to fill the vacancy, the member continues in office until any of the following occurs —

+(a) the office of the member becomes vacant under clause 3(1);

+(b) a person is appointed to fill the vacancy;

+(c) a period of 6 months elapses after the expiry of the term of office.

+[Clause 2 amended: Gazette 9 Apr 2019 p.
+1060.]

 3. Vacancies, when they occur

 (1) The office of a member becomes vacant if the member —